sbernasek/promoters/README.md

 Supporting data
 ---------------

-Our data repository contains the two files needed to reproduce our results:

-[simulations.zip](https://arch.library.northwestern.edu/concern/parent/n296wz31t/file_sets/8c97kq60n) (~30 MB) contains the completed output from each of our simulations.
+[data.zip](https://doi.org/10.21985/n2-j361-8e86) (~30 MB) contains the completed output from each of our simulations.

-[measurements.zip](https://arch.library.northwestern.edu/concern/parent/n296wz31t/file_sets/6h440s67b) (~1.4 GB) contains segmented and annotated drosophila eye discs that can be analyzed with [FlyEye Analysis](https://github.com/sebastianbernasek/flyeye).

-Download each of these files, then unzip their contents to a common directory.
+Download the file, then unzip its contents to a common directory.
 In order to successfully run the provided Jupyter notebooks you will need to point the ``../data`` filepath toward this directory.

 Installation